kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 That is a healthier product mindset.

-## Community Should Add Depth, Not Compensate for Confusion
+## Community Should Add Depth, Not Compensate for Confusion { #community-add-depth }

 The ideal community produces: